lorcan2440/Simple-Truss-Calculator/readme.md

   * [ ] Make the joints draggable
   * [ ] Make the loads/supports rotatable
   * [ ] Improve the speed of the calculator program if necessary (want 60 fps animations)
+  * [ ] Build as a standalone executable and release.

 ### Extend the calculations further (no FEA)